Health official fired in retaliation for coronavirus vaccine guidance for teens, she says

-“This is about a partisan issue around covid vaccines and around people in power in Tennessee not believing in the importance in vaccinating the people, and so they terminated the person in charge of getting it done,” she told The Washington Post on Monday evening.
+“This is about a partisan issue around covid vaccines and around people in power in Tennessee not believing in the importance in vaccinating the people, and so they terminated the person in charge of getting it done,” Fiscus told The Washington Post on Monday evening.

 “The government is sacrificing public health to be in the good graces of our legislators; it’s a horrid dereliction of duty,” she said.